edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-17-how-to-train-employees-on-new-system.md

 Employees feel better about training requirements when they know what to expect.
 If you want your new software implementation to fail, spring the training on unsuspecting employees in a company-wide email at the end of the day or at the beginning of an especially busy period.

-A crucial part of getting employees to use new software is to demonstrate respect for their time and their already packed schedules.
+A crucial part of getting employees to use new software is to demonstrate respect for their time and already-packed schedules.
 Give plenty of advance notice of clear deadlines for training, and outline the rollout methods you will use.

 For example, if you are phasing in a new accounting software, you might introduce the software with a link and ask employees to take a look before the next staff meeting.
 You can encourage them to bring any questions or concerns that arise to that meeting, and then incorporate those into the next phase of training (maybe a comparison of the new program with the old one, or a list of benefits of the new one).

+Give employees time and space to process the change
+{: .fancy-text }

 A big part of overcoming change friction and employee pushback is letting them see what’s coming and then giving them time and space to process the change.
 Does this mean a rollout of new technology will take longer?
 Maybe.
 But it also means that employees will be more willing to come along for the ride because they feel supported in the transition.
 That could save real time when it comes to the overall training process.